This post contains compensated links. Please read our disclaimer for more info.

 Seminyak

 One of my favourite spots to stay mainly for the food and shopping!
 The restaurants and cafes are exceptional and it’s so hard to decide where to eat.
-If you are in search of an awesome coffee in Seminyak, this guide with help you find the best coffee spots.
+If you are in search of an awesome coffee in Seminyak.

 With regards on where to stay in Seminyak, my general rule is to stay beach side of Sunset Road, as it’s extremely difficult to cross especially with kids.
 The only exception I make here is the Trans Resort as it’s right on the northern end and crossing the road is a lot easier.

 Eat Street, otherwise known as Jl Kayu Aya, is a great central area to focus on.
 In northern Seminyak is the area of Petitenget which is by far my favourite area.
 So many upcoming restaurants, cafes and shops.
-Batu Belig, can also be classified as Canggu, is also a good option but be wary of how difficult it is to walk along, they are slowly creating footpaths along Batu Belig.
+Batu Belig, can also be classified as Canggu, is also a good option.

 Drawbacks: Food and shops is more expensive and expect to pay western prices at times.
 Footpaths can be tricky with strollers but is improving.
 A limited amount of kids playgrounds and cafes designed with kids in mind.